guoyilin/caffe/README.md

+This code is deprecated, please use my friend's code: https://github.com/tyandzx/caffe.
+This code support l2 norm.
 # Caffe
 1. Implement triplet loss of facenet paper.
 Now this project is not finished, it needs to add l2 normalization later.